| | | | | |

 The Cockpit Range

-Trak Racer’s cockpit lineup is genuinely broad.
-Nine models spanning wheel stands, entry-level rigs, mid-range profile cockpits, tube-frame alternatives, and the Alpine TRX flagship.
-Here’s how they stack up, using data from Trak Racer’s own comparison chart.
+Trak Racer’s cockpit lineup is broad.
+Wheel stands, entry-level rigs, mid-range profile cockpits, tube-frame alternatives, and the Alpine TRX flagship – plus the four “Spec” plug-and-play complete simulators at the top end.
+Here’s how they stack up.

 Entry Level: Getting Started

-The TR40S is the entry-level proper rig.
-It uses 40x40mm and 80x40mm aluminium profiles, supports up to 10Nm, and it’ll take an entry-level direct drive like the Fanatec CSL DD or a Moza R5.
-At around $400-500 for the frame, it’s competitive with the GT Omega ART.
+The TR40S Racing at $349 is the entry-level proper rig – aluminium profile construction, supports up to 10Nm, and it’ll take an entry-level direct drive like the Fanatec CSL DD or a Moza R5.
+There’s also a TR40S + Moza R3 bundle at $709 if you want the cockpit and an entry wheelbase in one shipment.

 Mid Range: Where It Gets Serious

-The TR8 Pro V2 is the tube-frame option at this level.
+The TR8 Pro V2 ($699) is the tube-frame option at this level.
 It uses 2-inch round tubing rather than aluminium extrusion, which gives it a completely different look and feel.
-Sean Cole’s review noted it handles up to 25Nm without significant flex, the sliding wheel deck with lever lock is genuinely useful for quick position changes, and it assembles in about an hour rather than the seven-plus hours you’ll spend on a profile rig.
-The chassis runs around $690 USD without a seat.
+Sean Cole’s review noted it handles up to 25Nm without significant flex, the sliding wheel deck with lever lock is properly useful for quick position changes, and it assembles in about an hour rather than the seven-plus hours you’ll spend on a profile rig.
+There’s also a TR8 Pro V1 still listed at $629 if you want the older variant.

-The TR120S uses 120x40mm aluminium profiles and supports 30Nm+ of direct drive torque.
+The TR120S V2 with seat slider ($719) uses 120x40mm aluminium profiles and supports 30Nm+ of direct drive torque.
 It includes the TR-One wheel mounting system, which gives you four options: wheel plate, Fanatec DD side mount, universal front mount, or Asetek front mount.
-At 37kg it’s lighter than the TR160 but still handles serious hardware.
 This is also direct-fit for motion platforms – no separate base required.

-The TR160 and TR160S are the profile flagships.
+The TR160 V5 ($730, currently OOS) and TR160S V2 with seat slider ($600) are the profile flagships.
 The 160mm wide base profile gives them genuine structural advantage over anything with a narrower extrusion.
 Trak Racer calls the TR160 “the most rigid rig on the market” and, while that’s obviously marketing, the double-walled aluminium extrusion and heavier brackets do make a noticeable difference at high torque levels.
 Both support 30Nm+ and are direct-fit motion compatible.

 The Alpine TRX